v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/how-to-reorder-the-fields-of-a-delimited-file.md

 ---
-title: 'Instrukcje: Zmienianie kolejności pól w rozdzielonym pliku (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: c451c7db-663b-4daf-b8ba-a2093095d672 ms.openlocfilehash: 21c887dbcf008cbdd9a8a4197f4739f9271ba95f
+title: 'Porady: zmienianie kolejności pól w rozdzielonym pliku (LINQ)' ms.date: 07/20/2015 ms.assetid: c451c7db-663b-4daf-b8ba-a2093095d672
+ms.openlocfilehash: 736f0218f14f0077683456599d3d7ef3ecec7517
-ms.sourcegitcommit: 1f12db2d852d05bed8c53845f0b5a57a762979c8
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72582797"
+ms.locfileid: "74347602"
 ---
-# <a name="how-to-reorder-the-fields-of-a-delimited-file-linq-visual-basic"></a><span data-ttu-id="b2207-102">Instrukcje: Zmienianie kolejności pól w rozdzielonym pliku (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="b2207-102">How to: Reorder the Fields of a Delimited File (LINQ) (Visual Basic)</span></span>
+# <a name="how-to-reorder-the-fields-of-a-delimited-file-linq-visual-basic"></a><span data-ttu-id="4b97b-102">How to: Reorder the Fields of a Delimited File (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="4b97b-102">How to: Reorder the Fields of a Delimited File (LINQ) (Visual Basic)</span></span>

-<span data-ttu-id="b2207-103">Plik wartości rozdzielanych przecinkami (CSV) to plik tekstowy, który jest często używany do przechowywania danych arkusza kalkulacyjnego lub innych danych tabelarycznych, które są reprezentowane przez wiersze i kolumny.</span><span class="sxs-lookup"><span data-stu-id="b2207-103">A comma-separated value (CSV) file is a text file that is often used to store spreadsheet data or other tabular data that is represented by rows and columns.</span></span> <span data-ttu-id="b2207-104">Za pomocą metody <xref:System.String.Split%2A>, aby rozdzielić pola, można bardzo łatwo wykonywać zapytania i manipulować plikami CSV przy użyciu LINQ.</span><span class="sxs-lookup"><span data-stu-id="b2207-104">By using the <xref:System.String.Split%2A> method to separate the fields, it is very easy to query and manipulate CSV files by using LINQ.</span></span> <span data-ttu-id="b2207-105">W rzeczywistości ta sama technika może służyć do zmiany kolejności części dowolnego strukturalnego wiersza tekstu. nie jest to ograniczone do plików CSV.</span><span class="sxs-lookup"><span data-stu-id="b2207-105">In fact, the same technique can be used to reorder the parts of any structured line of text; it is not limited to CSV files.</span></span>
+<span data-ttu-id="4b97b-103">A comma-separated value (CSV) file is a text file that is often used to store spreadsheet data or other tabular data that is represented by rows and columns.</span><span class="sxs-lookup"><span data-stu-id="4b97b-103">A comma-separated value (CSV) file is a text file that is often used to store spreadsheet data or other tabular data that is represented by rows and columns.</span></span> <span data-ttu-id="4b97b-104">By using the <xref:System.String.Split%2A> method to separate the fields, it is very easy to query and manipulate CSV files by using LINQ.</span><span class="sxs-lookup"><span data-stu-id="4b97b-104">By using the <xref:System.String.Split%2A> method to separate the fields, it is very easy to query and manipulate CSV files by using LINQ.</span></span> <span data-ttu-id="4b97b-105">In fact, the same technique can be used to reorder the parts of any structured line of text; it is not limited to CSV files.</span><span class="sxs-lookup"><span data-stu-id="4b97b-105">In fact, the same technique can be used to reorder the parts of any structured line of text; it is not limited to CSV files.</span></span>

-<span data-ttu-id="b2207-106">W poniższym przykładzie Załóżmy, że trzy kolumny reprezentują uczniów "" nazwisko, "imię i nazwisko" i "ID".</span><span class="sxs-lookup"><span data-stu-id="b2207-106">In the following example, assume that the three columns represent students' "last name," "first name", and "ID."</span></span> <span data-ttu-id="b2207-107">Pola są w kolejności alfabetycznej na podstawie nazwisk uczniów.</span><span class="sxs-lookup"><span data-stu-id="b2207-107">The fields are in alphabetical order based on the students' last names.</span></span> <span data-ttu-id="b2207-108">Zapytanie generuje nową sekwencję, w której zostanie wyświetlona kolumna ID, a po niej druga kolumna łącząca imię i nazwisko studenta.</span><span class="sxs-lookup"><span data-stu-id="b2207-108">The query produces a new sequence in which the ID column appears first, followed by a second column that combines the student's first name and last name.</span></span> <span data-ttu-id="b2207-109">Wiersze są zmieniane proporcjonalnie do pola ID.</span><span class="sxs-lookup"><span data-stu-id="b2207-109">The lines are reordered according to the ID field.</span></span> <span data-ttu-id="b2207-110">Wyniki są zapisywane w nowym pliku, a oryginalne dane nie są modyfikowane.</span><span class="sxs-lookup"><span data-stu-id="b2207-110">The results are saved into a new file and the original data is not modified.</span></span>
+<span data-ttu-id="4b97b-106">In the following example, assume that the three columns represent students' "last name," "first name", and "ID."</span><span class="sxs-lookup"><span data-stu-id="4b97b-106">In the following example, assume that the three columns represent students' "last name," "first name", and "ID."</span></span> <span data-ttu-id="4b97b-107">The fields are in alphabetical order based on the students' last names.</span><span class="sxs-lookup"><span data-stu-id="4b97b-107">The fields are in alphabetical order based on the students' last names.</span></span> <span data-ttu-id="4b97b-108">The query produces a new sequence in which the ID column appears first, followed by a second column that combines the student's first name and last name.</span><span class="sxs-lookup"><span data-stu-id="4b97b-108">The query produces a new sequence in which the ID column appears first, followed by a second column that combines the student's first name and last name.</span></span> <span data-ttu-id="4b97b-109">The lines are reordered according to the ID field.</span><span class="sxs-lookup"><span data-stu-id="4b97b-109">The lines are reordered according to the ID field.</span></span> <span data-ttu-id="4b97b-110">The results are saved into a new file and the original data is not modified.</span><span class="sxs-lookup"><span data-stu-id="4b97b-110">The results are saved into a new file and the original data is not modified.</span></span>

-### <a name="to-create-the-data-file"></a><span data-ttu-id="b2207-111">Aby utworzyć plik danych</span><span class="sxs-lookup"><span data-stu-id="b2207-111">To create the data file</span></span>
+### <a name="to-create-the-data-file"></a><span data-ttu-id="4b97b-111">To create the data file</span><span class="sxs-lookup"><span data-stu-id="4b97b-111">To create the data file</span></span>

-1. <span data-ttu-id="b2207-112">Skopiuj następujące wiersze do zwykłego pliku tekstowego o nazwie spreadsheet1. csv.</span><span class="sxs-lookup"><span data-stu-id="b2207-112">Copy the following lines into a plain text file that is named spreadsheet1.csv.</span></span> <span data-ttu-id="b2207-113">Zapisz plik w folderze projektu.</span><span class="sxs-lookup"><span data-stu-id="b2207-113">Save the file in your project folder.</span></span>
+1. <span data-ttu-id="4b97b-112">Copy the following lines into a plain text file that is named spreadsheet1.csv.</span><span class="sxs-lookup"><span data-stu-id="4b97b-112">Copy the following lines into a plain text file that is named spreadsheet1.csv.</span></span> <span data-ttu-id="4b97b-113">Save the file in your project folder.</span><span class="sxs-lookup"><span data-stu-id="4b97b-113">Save the file in your project folder.</span></span>

     ```csv
     Adams,Terry,120